'Sleeping' driver crash caught on camera

 One driver was left with "minor injuries" she added.

-Mr Davies, whose recorded the crash on his dashcam, he said: "I was just shocked to watch it happen, you could see something was not right as I approached."
+Mr Davies, who recorded the crash on his dashcam, said: "I was just shocked to watch it happen, you could see something was not right as I approached."